 Allspice berries are easy to grind with a pepper grinder or a coffee/spice grinder.
 Just give them a few whirls, and they're ready to use.

 Ground Allspice Substitute

-Use six whole allspice berries in place of 1/4-1/2 tsp of ground allspice.
+Use six whole allspice berries in place of 1/4 to 1/2 tsp. of ground allspice.
 It's best to remove these before serving.

 Whole Allspice Berry Substitute

-If your recipe calls for whole allspice, use 1/4 - 1/2 tsp of ground allspice, or the previous allspice substitute, in place of six allspice berries.
+If your recipe calls for whole allspice, use 1/4 to 1/2 tsp of ground allspice, or the previous allspice substitute, in place of six allspice berries.

-The ground spices will flavor your dish more than the whole allspice would have, so it's best to start with a small amount of spice and adjust up until they suit your tastes.
+The ground spices will flavor your dish more than the whole allspice would have, so it's best to start with a small amount of spice and adjust up until the recipe suits your tastes.